If you’re like me, Black Panther left you feeling a euphoric sense of inspiration and you’re probably greeting EVER-Y-BODYYYY with...

 “If you talk to a man in a language he understands, that goes to his head.

-his language, that goes to his heart.”– Nelson Mandela
+If you talk to him in his language, that goes to his heart.”– Nelson Mandela

 Nelson Mandela was trilingual; he spoke Xhosa, English, and Afrikaans.
 He understood that unity required heart-to-heart conversations.
 Absent this, strategies of divide and conquer can be very effective.
 When people want to come together for a common cause, this does not necessarily mean they share the same experiences and viewpoints.
 Language, in particular, serves as a vehicle for self-expression and human connection that we can use to share our experiences, our music, our literature and – our movies! #TellBlackStories.
 But, we can’t just tell our stories in one language.
 Do you think Black Panther could gross more than $700 million dollars – worldwide – without multilingual subtitles, voice-overs, advertising, and poster translations?
 Absolutely not.